wordofwarning/wordofwarning.org/socialexperiment/nov2025/index.md

 <hr>
 **Gin Niemtus** · *Alter*

 Parts.
 Ingredients.
 Tools.
 Scraps.
 Toys.
 Ideas.
 Catalysts.
-Fantasies.<br>This piece explores the nature of change, metamorphosis, and alchemy.<br>Do we have what we need in front of us?
-What makes us want to use it?
-Can we find ourselves through transformation?
+Fantasies.<br>This piece explores the nature of change, metamorphosis, and alchemy.<br>Do we have what we need in front of us?<br>What makes us want to use it?<br>Can we find ourselves through transformation?

 Insta <a href="https://instagram.com/ginniemtus" target="_blank">@ginniemtus</a>
 <hr>